Meteor-Community-Packages/meteor-autoform/README.md

 * `this.template`: The `autoForm` template instance
 * `this.updateDoc`: The gathered current form values, as a mongo modifier object suitable for passing to a collection `update` call
 * `this.validationContext`: The validation context used for the form.
 You can use this to check or add (non-sticky) invalid keys.

+Notes:

+* You can call `hooks` or `addHooks` multiple times.
+The list of hooks is extended each time you call it, which means that multiple hooks of the same type can run for the same form.
+* Hooks will run in the order in which they are added, but all form-specific hooks run before all global hooks.
+* The `before` hooks are called after the form is deemed valid but before the submission operation happens.
+(The submission operation depends on the form type.)
+These hooks are passed the document or modifier as gathered from the form fields.
+If necessary they can modify the document or modifier.
+These functions can perform asynchronous tasks if necessary.
+If asynchronicity is not needed, simply return the document or modifier, or return `false` to cancel submission.
+If you don't return anything, then you must call `this.result()` eventually and pass it either the document or modifier, or `false` to cancel submission. *This is run only on the client.
+Therefore, you should not assume that this will always run since a devious user could skip it.*
+* The `after` hooks are similar to the callbacks for `insert` and `update` and method calls.
+They are passed two arguments: `error` and `result`
+* Refer to the next sections for details about the `formToDoc` and `docToForm` hooks.

 ### formToDoc and docToForm